microsoft/pdblister/README.md

 It also generates the manifest in memory and dumps it out in one swoop, this is one large bottleneck original symchk has.

-Then for downloads it splits the manifest into chunks to pass to symchk.
-By default symchk only peaks at about 3-4 Mbps of network usage, but when split up (into 64 threads), I can max out my internet at 180 Mbps.
+Then for downloads it chomps through a manifest file asynchronously, at up to 16 files at the same time!
+The original `symchk` only peaks at about 3-4 Mbps of network usage, but this tool saturates my internet connection at 400 Mbps.

 Look how damn fast this stuff is!